Heart Disease: What is it?

 - Coronary heart disease: build up of plagues in the walls of arteries leading to the heart.
-Plaque build up is called atherosclerosis; it can eventually narrow the blood vessel enough to cause decreased blood flow to the heart; this can cause chest pain referred to as angina.
+Plaque build up is called atherosclerosis.
+It can eventually narrow the blood vessel enough to cause decreased blood flow to the heart.
+Decreased blood flow to the heart can cause chest pain referred to as angina.
 A heart attack or myocardial infarction (MI) happens if a clot is formed and blood flow to the heart is stopped.
 Long term coronary heart disease as well as heart attack causes damage to the heart.

 - Stoke: caused by decreased blood flow to the brain.
-Atherosclerosis, or plaque build up in blood vessels leading to the brain can cause a blockage, decreasing blood flow to the brain.
+Atherosclerosis, or plaque build up in blood vessels leading to the brain can cause a blockage.
+This blockage decreases blood flow to the brain.
 Total blockage of a blood vessel to the brain causes an ischemic stroke, the most common type of stroke.
 Uncontrolled high blood pressure can weaken blood vessels in the brain or leading to the brain and can cause a blood vessel to burst; this is called a hemorrhagic stroke.

 - High Blood Pressure: extremely common, and if uncontrolled, increases risk for stroke and heart attack, and kidney failure.

 - Heart Failure: often called congestive heart failure, means that the heart isn’t pumping as well as it should, decreasing the amount of blood and oxygen throughout the body.

 - Arrythmia: the heart is beating irregularly; it may be too slow (bradycardia) or too fast, tachycardia.
 Arrhythmias can make it difficult for the heart to pump enough blood to meet the body’s needs.